nkorobkov/virus-game/README.md

 # Virus Game

 This repo holds game engine for paper and pen game called "Virus War".

+### Game

+The Virus War is a complete information strategic game between two players (similar to Chess and Go).
 You can read complete rules of the game on the [wiki page](https://github.com/nkorobkov/virus-game/wiki/Rules)

+The game usually played on the 9x9 square field.
+But game size can be changed bu changing field size.
+In a usual game number of legal moves for players fluctuates around 3K and can reach 15K for certain positions.
+Such a huge action space makes the game difficult for classic minimax approaches.

 ### Play with computer